akshayel/web365/README.md

 __Day 18__ - Took my first steps into using media queries.

 __Day 19__ - Made a responsive nav bar following the Udemy course tutorial.

+__Day 20__ - Got started on a pricing panel project in the Udemy course.